cockroachdb/docs/v22.2/create-changefeed.md

 ## Synopsis

 <div>
-{% remote_include https://raw.githubusercontent.com/cockroachdb/generated-diagrams/release-{{ page.version.version | replace: "v", "" }}/grammar_svg/create_changefeed.html %}
+{% remote_include https://raw.githubusercontent.com/cockroachdb/generated-diagrams/release-{{ remote_include_version }}/grammar_svg/create_changefeed.html %}
 </div>

 ## Parameters

 Parameter | Description
 ----------|------------
 `table_name` | The name of the table (or tables in a comma separated list) to create a changefeed for.<br><br>**Note:** Before creating a changefeed, consider the number of changefeeds versus the number of tables to include in a single changefeed.
 Each scenario can have an impact on total memory usage or changefeed performance.
 See [Create and Configure Changefeeds](create-and-configure-changefeeds.html) for more detail.
 `sink` | The location of the configurable sink.
 The scheme of the URI indicates the type.
 For more information, see [Sink URI](#sink-uri) below.
 `option` / `value` | For a list of available options and their values, see [Options](#options) below.